Online bin stretching lower bounds: Improved search of computational proofs: Knowing which item can be sent next

 \section{Knowing which item can be sent next}

 The player adversary can only send items such that all the items can fit into $m$ bins of size $g$ - hence we must compute which items can be sent from some state of the game.
 If an item can be sent, then according to Property~\ref{smaller_extensions}, any smaller item can also be sent.
-So the problem is equivalent to finding the largest item that can be sent from a game state.
-More formally, if $(I, b)$ is a configuration corresponding to a game state, we want to compute:
+So the problem is equivalent to finding the largest item that can be sent from a game state: if $(I, b)$ is a configuration corresponding to a game state, we want to compute:

-However, finding this value is a NP-hard problem (there is a simple reduction from bin packing).
-Moreover, we have to compute this value at every game state.
+However, finding this value is a NP-hard problem (reduction from bin packing) and we have to compute this value at every game state.
 This makes it critical to optimize its computation.

 Previously, this problem was solved by calling an optimization solver \citep{Gabay2017}.
-This has been improved in \citep{bohm2020discovering} where a combination of methods was used: lower and upper bounds, hash tables and dynamic programming.
+This has been improved in \citet{Bohm2017} where a combination of methods was used: lower and upper bounds, hash tables and dynamic programming.
 The authors claimed their approach was much faster than using a solver.
 We propose here an even better method than what was proposed so far, also using dynamic programming.